 Resorbable Chest Wall

-ACUTE Innovations® BioBridge Resorbable Chest Wall Stabilization Plate is a versatile, non-permanent solution specifically designed for fixation in the chest wall.
-It offers strength that exceeds typical chest wall loading and a resorption time that outlasts typical bone healing.
-BioBridge is the only resorbable plate that was designed with the chest wall in mind.
+ACUTE Innovations® ACUTE Innovations ® BioBridge Resorbable Chest Wall Stabilization Plate is a versatile, non-permanent solution for chest wall stabilization.
+It was specifically designed to offer strength that exceeds typical chest wall loading4 and a resorption time that outlasts typical bone healing time4.

 Features & Benefits